ratatui/ratatui-website/src/content/docs/tutorials/counter-app/error-handling.md

 This function will replace the application's existing panic hook with one that first restores the terminal state back to normal and then runs the existing hook.
-It does the same for the color_eyre hook, which handles errors (i.e. any `Result::Err`s that are not otherwise handled)
+It does the same for the color_eyre hook, which handles errors (i.e. any `Result::Err`s that bubble up to the top level of the main function).

 Update the `main` function's return value to `color_eyre::Result<()>` and call the the new `install_hooks` function.